 Document retention policy

-Our current policy is to retain all documents (excluding drafts, other unpublished documents, and most resolved Planning Applications as these are available from Broadland District Council) for a period of 5 years.
-The policy on document retention will be reviewed by the Council every 3 years.
+Please refer to the Records Management and Retention Policy.

 Charges

 It is important to recognize that in our financial planning we do not budget for excessive costs associated with compliance to the Freedom of Information Act.
 People requesting information must bear anything more than incidental costs, and not the resident Council Tax payers.
-Charges for 2011-2 will be 10p per A4 photocopy page (B&W only) with a minimum charge of £1.00.
+Charges for 2023-24 will be 10p per A4 photocopy page (B&W only) with a minimum charge of £1.00.
 If the costs of preparation and compilation of documentation for any request are estimated to exceed £450, then within the terms of the Act, the requestor will be required to pay the full cost.
 These charges will be reviewed annually, and revised charges published in Council Minutes and our website.